 - Course 12: Putting It All Together and Moving Forward in Simulation

 Cost for the self-paced component package program is $1,200 USD for INACSL members, and $1,500 USD for non-members.
-Each registration for the program is processed on a first-come-first-serve basis, and INACSL is offering only 40 spots for the entire cohort (with registration closing on April 30).
+Each registration for the program is processed on a first-come-first-serve basis, and INACSL is offering only 40 spots for the entire cohort.
 Here is how to reserve a spot: